 It was also good to follow up that song with “Misery,” if only just to show that the band had range and an exceptional gift for harmonic touches.
 Those tiny moments where John and Paul harmonize on the word “misery” are absolutely delightful.
 The mood sinks with two pedestrian covers of “Anna (Go to Him)” and “Chains,” but Ringo gets us back in the groove with a strong lead vocal on “Boys.”
 The three covers do demonstrate something curious about the Beatles: unlike the other British Invasion bands (The Kinks, The Stones, The Yardbirds, The Animals), the Beatles did not have a foundation in the blues.
 The Beatles did covers of soul singers and African-American girl groups but never really ventured into blues territory until much later (with the perfectly dreadful “Yer Blues.”)
 I point this out because although the Beatles had a great rhythm section, I consider very few of their songs sexy, and the only Beatles song I ever place on my fuck-time playlists is “I Want You (She’s So Heavy).”
 The Beatles’ energy was more exuberance than eroticism . . . at least for me.
 I certainly would not have been one of the screamers—I would have been the one trying to get all those little girls to shut the fuck up so I could hear the fucking band!

-“Love Me Do” certainly doesn’t fill the bill.
-It’s only significance was that it was the Beatles’ first single, and I’m surprised that it made it into the Top 20.
+The only noteworthy aspect of “Love Me Do” is that it was the Beatles’ first single and I’m surprised that it made it into the Top 20.
 It’s bo-ring.
 As is “P. S. I Love You,” a song very reminiscent of something Brian Hyland might have done.
 We get another meh Shirelles cover with “Baby It’s You,” followed by the obligatory George vocal, the horribly sweet “Do You Want to Know a Secret?”
 The Beatles’ version of “A Taste of Honey” doesn’t even rank with Herb Alpert’s.